Ryan526/Thinking/README.md

 # Thinking Indicator Filter

 The Thinking Indicator Filter enhances the user experience by adding a visual "Thinking..." indicator during the API processing phase.
 Once processing is complete, the total elapsed thinking time is displayed in seconds.
+Recommended to only enable for models that have streaming disabled.

 ## Features